Learn how much movers cost in the UAE, including pricing factors, apartment size, distance, services included, and tips to plan your moving budget.

 What Is Multimodal Transportation?

-Multimodal transportation refers to the movement of cargo or freight using two or more different modes of transportation, such as road, rail, sea, or air, under a single contract.
-The shipper deals with only one agreement, even though multiple carriers or logistics providers may participate in moving the goods.
-Multimodal transport places primary responsibility for the shipment on a single party, commonly called a multimodal transport operator.
-This arrangement simplifies the shipping process because coordination, documentation, and liability are handled through one contract rather than separate agreements for each transport mode.
+Multimodal transportation is a cargo movement method that uses 2 or more transport modes, such as road, rail, sea, or air, under a single contract.
+The shipper deals with one agreement, even though multiple carriers or logistics providers participate in moving the goods.
+A single party, commonly called a multimodal transport operator, holds primary responsibility for the entire shipment.
+This arrangement simplifies coordination, documentation, and liability by consolidating all transport modes under one contract rather than separate agreements for each leg.

 What Is Intermodal Transportation?